 EHR4CR means Electronic Health Records for Clinical Research.
 It is part of the European Research Project for IMI (Innovative Medicine Initiative) and was a European project that ended in 2016.
 The aim was to create a European Platform for aggregated and anonymised Electronic Patient Data for Clinical Research.
 After the end of the project in 2016, a fully developed research platform, InSite, has been developed.

 Available in seven countries

 During 2016-17, pharmaceutical companies and European hospitals have collaborated to establish a network of hospitals electronic journal data.
 The data should be used for validation of clinical study design in real-time.
 Today, the InSite network consists of more than thirty hospitals in seven countries: Belgium, Finland, Italy, Spain, Great Britain, Sweden and Germany.
 The hospitals are linked to the InSite platform and handle a total of more than 25 million electronic patient records in real-time.

 In July 2018, Örebro University Hospital became the first Swedish hospital to be linked to the InSite platform.

 To be used for patient recruitment

 The pharmaceutical companies use InSite to validate study protocols with great success.
-Unlike questionnaire-based study validation, the InSite platform enables a data-driven approach.
+Unlike a questionnaire-based study validation, the InSite platform enables a data-driven approach.
 It makes it faster to complete a clinical study with the right criteria.
 Predictability for the studies is increasing, and it is quicker to find hospitals to recruit patients, thus making it faster to complete research studies according to schedule.